Fatimid art: The Blue Quran

-Koran Case
+Quran Case

-A gold Koran case, now housed in the Aga Khan Museum, is placed in 11th-century Egypt under the Fatimid reign.
-Measuring 4.7 x 3.9 cm, it used to hold a miniature Koran.
+A gold Quran case, now housed in the Aga Khan Museum, is placed in 11th-century Egypt under the Fatimid reign.
+Measuring 4.7 x 3.9 cm, it used to hold a miniature Quran.
 A loop attached to the upper right side of the case suggests that it was worn by its owner as an accessory and a talisman.
 The entire case is made of gold.
 The technique employed is called "rope and grain filigree," which was a common one used for Fatimid jewelry.
 Filigree is an ornamental work of twisting and bending metal wires ("ropes") into intricate patterns.
 The combination of gold filigree with beaded granulation ("grain") creates an almost sculptural effect, thus giving the surfaces of the case a three-dimensional quality.
-The use of gold and elaborate patterns convey the patron's wealth and their utmost worship for the Koran.
-The Koran case is likely the only of its kind.
+The use of gold and elaborate patterns convey the patron's wealth and their utmost worship for the Quran.
+The Quran case is likely the only of its kind.
 The scarcity could be due to the fact that gold as a precious metal was often melt and repurposed.
 Therefore, many pieces of older Fatimid jewelry no longer exist today.